 Though at first Zimmerman’s ethnicity was in question, we now know that he is the son of a Peruvian immigrant.

-In response to the vague but still ugly accusations of leniency based on ethnicity, La Raza -- a civil rights organization that does its best to publicize any and all good works by Hispanics and not surprisingly wasn't about to proudly claim Zimmerman as "one of us" -- responded by stating the obvious: "Unfortunately, being Hispanic does not mean that you aren't capable of bigotry or discrimination.
+In response to the vague but still ugly accusations of leniency based on ethnicity, La Raza — a civil rights organization that does its best to publicize any and all good works by Hispanics and not surprisingly wasn’t about to proudly claim Zimmerman as “one of us” — responded by stating the obvious: “Unfortunately, being Hispanic does not mean that you aren’t capable of bigotry or discrimination.
 It does not condone or preclude him (Zimmerman) from having acted in a discriminatory manner.”

 This is true.
 However, what might placate those who accuse the Hispanic community of acknowledging only the cream of the crop is a simple recognition of the facts.